Good to know

 21. Doping

-The organizer reserves the right to carry out doping controls.
-Anyone found guilty of doping will be disqualified without exception and reported to the cycling federation of the participant found guilty.
+The organiser reserves the right to carry out doping tests.
+Any participant found guilty of doping will be disqualified and reported to the relevant governing bodies.

 22. Help from outside